-The Office of Undergraduate Research and Inquiry (OURI) serves as a centralized support office for both faculty and students who are engaged in undergraduate research and inquiry.
+The Office of Undergraduate Research and Inquiry (OURI) serves as a centralized support office for students and faculty who are engaged in undergraduate research and inquiry.
 We offer university wide programs such as undergraduate research grants, the annual undergraduate research symposium, and the undergraduate research journal.
-We also support departments and all colleges in their undergraduate and inquiry initiatives.
+We also support departments and all colleges in their undergraduate research and inquiry initiatives.

 Why get involved in research and creative activities?